Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jets stats and trends

-- New York's games this year have gone over the total in nine out of 15 opportunities (60%).
+- New York's games this year have hit the over nine times in 15 opportunities (60%).

 - New York is 5-1 against the spread and 4-2 overall when the team scores more than 20.8 points.

-- When New York amasses more than 329.6 yards, the team is 3-4 against the spread and 3-4 overall.
+- New York is 3-4 against the spread and 3-4 overall when the team picks up over 329.6 yards.

 - The Jets have 26 turnovers this season, equal to the number of takeaways for the Buccaneers.